jagregory/abrash-zen-of-asm/src/chapter-07.md

 mov   di,[bp+BufferOffset]
 ```

-However, the designers of the 8088 anticipated the need for loading 20-bit pointers, and gave us two most useful instructions for just that purpose: `lds` and `les`.
+However, the designers of the 8088 anticipated the need for loading 20-bit pointers, and gave us two most useful instructions for just that purpose: `lds`{.nasm} and `les`{.nasm}.

 ### Loading 20-Bit Pointers With `lds` and `les`

-`lds` loads *both* DS and any one general-purpose register from a doubleword of memory, and `les` similarly loads *both* ES and a general-purpose register, as shown in Figure 7.3.
+`lds`{.nasm} loads *both* DS and any one general-purpose register from a doubleword of memory, and `les`{.nasm} similarly loads *both* ES and a general-purpose register, as shown in Figure 7.3.

 ![](images/fig7.3RT.png)

-While both instructions are useful, `les` is by far the more commonly used of the two.
+While both instructions are useful, `les`{.nasm} is by far the more commonly used of the two.
 Since most programs leave DS pointing to the default data segment whenever possible, it's rare that we'd want to load DS as part of a segment:offset pointer.
 True, it does happen, but generally only when we want to point to a block of far memory temporarily for faster processing in a tight loop.

 ES, on the other hand, is the segment of choice when a segment:offset pointer is needed, since it's not generally reserved for any other purpose.
-Consequently, `les` is usually used to load segment:offset pointers.
+Consequently, `les`{.nasm} is usually used to load segment:offset pointers.

-`lds` and `les` actually don't come in for all that much use in pure assembler programs.
+`lds`{.nasm} and `les`{.nasm} actually don't come in for all that much use in pure assembler programs.
 The reason for that is that efficient assembler programs tend to be organized so that segments rarely need to be changed, and so such programs tend to work with 16-bit pointers most of the time.
-After all, while `lds` and `les` are efficient considering all they do, they're still slow, with official execution times of at least 29 cycles.
-If you need to load segment:offset pointers, use `lds` and `les`, but try to load just offsets whenever you can.
+After all, while `lds`{.nasm} and `les`{.nasm} are efficient considering all they do, they're still slow, with official execution times of at least 29 cycles.
+If you need to load segment:offset pointers, use `lds`{.nasm} and `les`{.nasm}, but try to load just offsets whenever you can.

 One place where there's no way to avoid loading segments is in assembler code that's called from a high-level language, especially when the large data model (the model that supports more than 64 Kb of data) is used.
-When a high-level language passes a far pointer as a parameter to an assembler subroutine, the full 20-bit pointer must be loaded from memory before it can be used, and there `lds` and `les` work beautifully.
+When a high-level language passes a far pointer as a parameter to an assembler subroutine, the full 20-bit pointer must be loaded from memory before it can be used, and there `lds`{.nasm} and `les`{.nasm} work beautifully.

-Suppose that we have a C statement that calls the assembler subroutine `AddTwoFarInts` as follows:
+Suppose that we have a C statement that calls the assembler subroutine `AddTwoFarInts`{.nasm} as follows:

 ```c
 int Sum;